 Meet The Oculus Go Headset

 Imagine going to a fancy burger joint and being asked to bring your own bun?
 That's what the VR market has been like up until now.
-No matter how much or little you spent, you either needed a high-end PC or a premium smartphone to use your headset.
-Enter Oculus Go, a $199 standalone VR system with its own Snapdragon 821 processor and everything else you need built-in.
+No matter how much or little you spent, you either needed a high-end PC or a premium smartphone to use the best VR headsets (opens in new tab).
+Enter Oculus Go, a standalone VR system with its own Snapdragon 821 processor and everything else you need built-in.